The neutron-capture and alpha-elements abundance ratios scatter in old stellar populations. Cosmological simulations of the stellar halo: Abundances and scatter in the stellar halo

-In this Section we compare the results of simulations SE and ME, that assume one or multiple explosion events per SNII, respectively, in terms of the SFRs and global chemical properties.
-As in the case of the idealized simulations of the previous Section, we expect variations in the chemical abundances of the galaxies but also in the SFRs and feedback levels.
-Furthermore, as our cosmological simulations run up to $z=0$, the cumulative changes during the $\sim 14$ Gyr of evolution could be much larger than those found for the idealized simulations.

-In Fig.~\ref{fig:sfr_cosmo} we show the SFR and integrated stellar mass for the simulated galaxies in SE and ME.
-The SFR in ME is higher to that in SE during the first Gyr of evolution, due to the faster enrichment of the ISM when multiple events per SNII are assumed and the enhanced cooling rates.
-Later on, however, the behaviour of the SFRs inverts, as the amount of feedback in ME is larger than in SE, producing a stronger reduction of the star formation activity after the first starburst.
-At the end of the simulation, the galaxy formed in ME has lower stellar mass, but more important is that the growth of the stellar mass in the two simulations has been different, which can induce differences in other galaxy properties such as the final morphology.

-In fact, we detect some small differences in the final stellar distribution of the simulated galaxies, as can be observed from the face-on and edge-on maps of projected stellar density shown in the left-hand panels of Fig.~\ref{fig:stellar_maps_cosmo}\footnote{In order to make the projections, we have aligned the total angular momentum of the stars with the $z$ direction.}.
-Although the two galaxies look similar, being composed of a compact, dispersion-dominated bulge and a rotationally-supported disk, the stellar mass is more extended in ME compared to SE, even though the latter has a larger final stellar mass.
-The rotation of the disks is clearly seen, particularly in the face-on views, from the velocity fields included in this figure.
-The galaxies also have an extended stellar halo component, which is significantly fainter than the disks and bulges, which we study separately in Section~\ref{sec:halo}.
-We also find small differences in the final stellar metallicity distributions of the two galaxies, as shown in the right-hand panels of Fig.~\ref{fig:stellar_maps_cosmo}, which are related to the differences in the SFRs and in the stellar distribution.
-Note however that the variations between the two runs are small, both for the stellar mass density and stellar metallicity, as indicated by the corresponding (logarithmic) color scales.
+Fig.~\ref{fig:stellar_maps_cosmo_me} shows the face-on and edge-on projections of the stellar mass density (left-hand panels) at $z=0$ for the simulated galaxy, together with the corresponding metallicity distributions (right-hand panels).
+In order to make the projections, we have aligned the total angular momentum of the stars with the $z$ direction.
+The simulated galaxy is, at the present time, composed of a compact, dispersion-dominated bulge and a rotationally-supported disk.
+The rotation of the disks is clearly seen, particularly in the face-on view, from the velocity field included in this figure.
+The stellar halo is spatially extended, and significantly fainter than the other stellar components.
+The metallicity distributions reveal the different levels of enrichment in the different stellar components, the bulge and disc being significantly more enriched than the stellar halo region.

-It is worth noting that the results of our cosmological simulations, during the first 1-2 Gyrs of evolution, are similar to those obtained in the idealized runs of Section~\ref{sec:isolated}.
-These early times are of prime importance for the chemical properties of the stars formed in this period.
-As the chemical abundance of a star is a permanent feature, the old stellar populations of present-day galaxies will still keep information on the early evolution phases, potentially allowing to reconstruct their star formation and chemical enrichment histories.